 This is the piece that matters most.
 Your options, from simple to professional:

-USB webcam on a mount — A Logitech C920 or C930e clipped to the top of the TV.
-Budget-friendly, good enough for 1-2 people.
-Around $70-130.
+USB webcam on a mount — clips to the top of the TV.
+Budget-friendly, good enough for 1–2 people.
+Around $70–130.

-If your conference camera doesn't have built-in speakers (or they're not loud enough for the room), add a soundbar.
+If your conference camera doesn't have built-in speakers — or they're not loud enough for the room — add a soundbar.
 A wall-mounted soundbar below the TV keeps the setup clean.
 Any soundbar connected via HDMI ARC, optical, or Bluetooth works.

 Something needs to run Zoom, Teams, or Meet.
 Your options:

-Laptop connected via HDMI — Simplest.
+Laptop connected via HDMI — simplest.
 Plug your laptop into the TV, open your meeting app, done.
 The TV becomes your external monitor.

 Run an HDMI cable from your laptop or mini PC to the TV.
 This is the most reliable connection — no latency, no dropouts, no pairing issues.